-The Cologne Cathedral or Kölner Dom is one of Germany's most important architectural monuments and one of our top ten sights in Germany.
-This UNESCO World Heritage Site attracts an average of 20,000 people a day and is among the most visited sites in Germany.
+The Cologne Cathedral or Kölner Dom is one of Germany's most important architectural monuments and one of the top 10 sights in Germany.
+This UNESCO World Heritage Site attracts on average 20,000 people a day and is among the most visited sites in Germany.

-This Gothic masterpiece, situated in the heart of Cologne, is the tallest twin-spired church and the fourth tallest cathedral in the world at 157 meters (515 ft) tall.
+This Gothic masterpiece, situated in the heart of Cologne, is the tallest twin-spired church and the third tallest cathedral in the world at 157 meters (515 feet) tall.
 The unique spires give it its iconic look and create the largest façade of any church in the world.

-The building dates back to 1150 and over 130 statues adorn its elaborately decorated façade.
+The building is Germany's oldest city hall—dating back about 900 years—and has over 130 statues adorning its elaborately decorated façade.
 The loggia is a quintessential example of the Renaissance era.
 Don't miss the grotesque wood-carved Platzjabbeck; when the clock strikes the hour, it opens its mouth and rudely sticks out its wooden tongue.

 The Rhine river is a defining geographic feature of the area.
 For a spectacular view of the cathedral and the cityscape, leave the Altstadt (Old Town) of Cologne and cross the Rhine to the other side of the river.
-Young people gather on basketball courts, musicians busk and strollers stroll.
-Walk down the Rheinuferpromenade, then cross back over the Deutzer Bridge which offers stunning views of the city, especially at sunset.
+Young people gather on basketball courts, musicians busk, and strollers stroll.
+Walk down the Rheinuferpromenade (Rhine Promenade) then cross back over the Deutzer Bridge, which offers stunning views of the city, especially at sunset.

 Go window-shopping on Schildergasse, one of the busiest shopping streets in Europe.
 This bustling car-free pedestrian zone boasts international department stores and modern architecture.
 An estimated 13,000 people pass through every hour, admiring the high-priced designer brands and landmarks like Antoniterkirche, the oldest Protestant church in Cologne, and the impressive Peek & Cloppenburg's Weltstadthaus designed by Renzo Piano.

-Every hour the French anthem is played and inside there is a shop (of course), a small historic exhibition with fragrance workshop and even a fountain where you can dip your hands in pure Eau de Cologne.
+Every hour the French anthem is played at the 4711 House of Fragrances and inside there is a shop, a small historic exhibition with fragrance workshop, and even a fountain where you can dip your hands in pure Eau de Cologne.

 Cologne’s Flora und Botanischer Garten is the oldest public park in the city.
-Located on the left bank of the Rhine, the site covers 11.5 hectares and more than 10,000 species of plants like magnolias, rhododendrons, coniferous trees and maples.
+Located on the left bank of the Rhine, the site covers almost a half mile and has more than 10,000 species of plants like magnolias, rhododendrons, coniferous trees, and maples.
 It is visited by more than a million people every year.

-The city once boasted up to twelve gates from 50 AD, but only a few remain today.
-Luckily, the few that remain are well-preserved and decorated in natural materials like limestone, sandstone, greywacke and trachyte.
+The city once boasted up to 12 gates from 50 A.D., but only a few remain today.
+Luckily, the few that remain are well-preserved and decorated in natural materials like limestone, sandstone, greywacke, and trachyte.